jbasen/Crestron-Home-Assistant/README.md

 let me know.
 You can send me an email at the address in the module help.
 Thanks

 Releases:
-v1.41 - Fixed bug in climate module that made it impossible to set HVAC modes for a subset of
+v1.42 - Fixed bug in Sonos module where pausing one player would pause all players in a system v1.41 - Fixed bug in climate module that made it impossible to set HVAC modes for a subset of
         thermostats
 v1.4 - Added support for lights that are only on/off, brightness adjust, or color temp adjustable